π Contribute Benchmark#

 Create File Structure#

-First, Fork EvalScope repository to create your own copy of the EvalScope repository and clone it to your local machine.
+First, Fork EvalScope repository, which creates a personal copy of the EvalScope repository, and then clone it locally.

-Then, add the benchmark evaluation in the evalscope/benchmarks/
+Then, add the benchmark evaluation under the evalscope/benchmarks/

 evalscope/benchmarks/